Are you about to build a website for your church and looking for some guidance?

 2) Write down your website goals.
 You will refer back to them throughout the website design process and beyond.

-The first step of web design is to define your goals.
+The first step of designing a church website is to define your goals.
 Every decision after that takes you one step closer to those goals. –Paul Steinbrueck

 Step 2: Logo Design